himelbrand/react-native-numeric-input/README.md

 <img src="https://media.giphy.com/media/4To90hOE71mUTgdBVZ/giphy.gif"/>
 </p>

+## Working example
+you can check out the very simple react native example app just click [here](https://github.com/himelbrand/react-native-numeric-input/tree/master/Example) and follow the instructions enjoy!

 ## Installation
-### if you have react-native-vector-icons installed in your project
+#### if you have react-native-vector-icons installed in your project
 ```bash
 yarn add react-native-numeric-input
 ```